10-year mortgage rates: What to expect in 2026

 Whenever you’re making a big financial decision, you should take the time to shop around.
 Each lender is different and will give you different quotes for mortgage fees and interest rates.
 If you get a few offers, you may be able to find a great deal.

 Keep in mind that interest rates are just one thing to look at.
-When choosing a mortgage lender, consider the fees each lender charges, as well as non-numerical factors, such as how easy the lender is to work with, how good they are at communicating, customer reviews, and the like.
+When choosing a mortgage lender, consider the fees each lender charges.
+There are also non-numerical factors to consider, such as how easy the lender is to work with, how well they communicate, reviews, and the like.

 Should you get a 10-year fixed mortgage?